 Additionally, the AAFP has created a checklist tool to help guide you through the process:

-- Joint Letter to the National Association of Medicaid Directors - January 31, 2013(2 page PDF)
+Joint Letter to Congress in Support of Medicaid Parity Extension - June 10, 2014(3 page PDF)

 Joint Letter to Congress in Support of Extending the Enhanced Medicaid Payment for Primary Care - May 21, 2014(2 page PDF)

 AAFP Letter to Sen. Sanders on Expanding Primary Care Access & Workforce Act - April 8, 2014(1 page PDF)